CiderCon® 2025 Returns to Chicago for the 15th Global Cider Conference and Trade Show

 Do you have a passion for growing the cider industry?
 Are you looking to find a platform for your ideas, where you will be seen and heard?
 Would you like to work with a group of like-minded industry leaders to create positive change?

-Four seats on our Board of Directors are up for grabs in 2025.
-Seats that will be up for election this year are as follows: 1 Large Cidery Seat, 1 Regional Chair – South, 1 Regional Chair – East, and 1 At-Large Seat.
+Five seats on our Board of Directors are up for grabs in 2025.
+Seats that will be up for election this year are as follows: 1 Large Cidery Seat, 1 Regional Chair – South, 1 Regional Chair – East, 1 Regional Chair – Pacific Coast, and 1 At-Large Seat.
 Our annual nomination window is now open, and we want to hear from you!

 Elections will take place electronically during CiderCon® 2025 in Chicago, Illinois on February 6-7.
 All U.S. member cideries are eligible to vote (1 vote per cidery).